nikitastupin/clairvoyance/README.md

 Some GraphQL APIs have disabled introspection.
 For example, [Apollo Server disables introspection automatically if the `NODE_ENV` environment variable is set to `production`](https://www.apollographql.com/docs/tutorial/schema/#explore-your-schema).

-Clairvoyance helps to obtain GraphQL API Schema even if the introspection is disabled.
+Clairvoyance helps to obtain GraphQL API schema even if the introspection is disabled.
 It produces schema in JSON format suitable for other tools like [GraphQL Voyager](https://github.com/APIs-guru/graphql-voyager), [InQL](https://github.com/doyensec/inql) or [graphql-path-enum](https://gitlab.com/dee-see/graphql-path-enum).

 ## Contributors